emkayDauda/cloudformation-demo/README.md

 3. Create the server infrastructure by running the `server-infra` stack to complete the project.
 4. To make things slightly easier, one of the outputs of the server-infra stack is the DNS name of the load balancer.
 Simply copy that out and open in a new tab.
 Alternatively, go to the load balancer on the console and copy out the domain name from there

 > N.B.
-There was no need to use ansible since every requirement of the project could be completed using Cloudformation only
+There was no need to use ansible or any other provisioning tool since every requirement of the project could be completed using `UserData`

-## IAM Credentials
-IAM Account ID: 716239669288

-IAM User name: Valentine

-IAM password: abc123ABC